sergmister/QuantumAlphaZero/README.md

 # QuantumAlphaZero
-AlphaZero with Quantum neural networks for the game of Othello
+AlphaZero using Quantum Neural Networks for the game of Othello.